macacajs/macacajs.github.io/_i18n/en/introduction.md

 Macaca is "cross-platform".
 It means you can use the same API to write test scripts, and same test scripts to test your apps running on devices such as iOS, Android or desktops.

 Macaca doesn't limit what languages you will use to write your tests.

+> [Macaca](https://en.wikipedia.org/wiki/Macaque) is a kind of Monkey.
+Monkey testing means smart and agile testing.

 ## Features